Soneji/docker-chromium/README.md

 ## Sound Support

-For Firefox to be able to use the audio device available on the host, `/dev/snd` must be exposed to the container by adding the `--device /dev/snd` parameter to the `docker run` command.
+For Chromium to be able to use the audio device available on the host, `/dev/snd` must be exposed to the container by adding the `--device /dev/snd` parameter to the `docker run` command.

-## Setting Firefox Preferences Via Environment Variables
+## Setting Chromium Preferences Via Environment Variables

-Firefox preferences can be set via environment variables passed to the containter.
+Chromium preferences can be set via environment variables passed to the containter.
 During the startup, a script process all these variables and modify the preference file accordingly.